-One hundred twenty-seven years ago, the United States Congress officially recognized the social and economic impact of American workers by, ironically, giving them a day off.
+One hundred twenty-eight years ago, the United States Congress officially recognized the social and economic impact of American workers by, ironically, giving them a day off.
 Since that time, the first Monday in September has been a federal holiday often celebrated with parades, fireworks, and backyard barbecues.
 Acting as the unofficial end of summer, Labor Day might also represent the end of lazy summer living and the start of the demands of a new school year.
 Yet for the thoughtful Christian, even a secular holiday such as Labor Day should be cause for contemplation.

 Is labor (or hard work) something to be avoided at all costs?
 When and how should a child begin to learn to work hard?
 What vice is associated with too much or too little hard work?
 What does the Bible have to say about work?

 At Trinitas, we believe the answer to these questions is bound up in a proper understanding of the classical virtue of diligence.
-Beginning in the earliest days of a student’s education, we use Scriptures such Ecclesiastes 9:10a “Whatever your hand finds to do, do it with all your might” and Proverbs 6:6 “Go to the ant, O sluggard; consider her ways, and be wise” to encourage students to be diligent.
+Beginning in the earliest days of a student’s education, we use Scriptures such as Ecclesiastes 9:10a “Whatever your hand finds to do, do it with all your might” and Proverbs 6:6 “Go to the ant, O sluggard; consider her ways, and be wise” to encourage students to be diligent.
 Although even the youngest of students have the ability to remain diligent for reasonable amounts of time, it is most often those who have been trained toward diligence in their home that finds success in the classroom.

 So how does a parent go about training toward diligence in the home?
 Let me suggest three simple strategies that have been helpful with my children.